-One of the most invidious aspects of physician depression is the reluctance of physicians to seek help because of a very real perception that to do so might place them at risk for intrusive examinations and actions by their medical licensing authority, ostensibly to determine "fitness for practice" and thereby protect the public.
+One of the most invidious aspects of physician depression is the reluctance of physicians to seek help because of a very real perception that to do so might place them at risk for intrusive examinations and actions by their medical licensing authority, ostensibly to determine "fitness for duty" and thereby "protect the public safety".

 Here are reports from the literature about this phenomenon, and a small survey I conducted of emergency physicians which illustrates how pervasive the belief that: to seek help will greatly compound the problem, rather than helping to deal with it.
-A 2016 survey of women physicians affirms the same.
-Much more on this site about the complex relationship between MLBs and their Physician Health Programs (PHPs).
+A 2016 survey of women physicians by KT Gold affirms the same.

 A July 2016 Medscape article based on a BMJ survey confirms the profound psychological effects on physicians that can result from any kind of complaint investigation in a UK cohort.
 Moderate to severe depression and anxiety can result from the process alone, which is often perceived as punitive, prolonged, and one-sided.